vuGitH/UncycleInBrowser/readme.md

 ```

 ## tests
+To run some test open browser' dev tool and run the following test commands
+`testBr();` or `testUncycle();`.
- To varify this write yours or get test object and user functions samples
+ To varify this manually write yours or get test object and user functions
- for test object as follows:
+ samples for test object as follows:
 ```JavaScript
   var o = h.getTestObj();
 ```